DinoDevs/GladiatusCrazyAddon/Progress.md

 ✔		Compact layout
 ✔		Item shadow
 ✔✎		Better item add/remove wrapper - catch no item etc.
-✔✎		Load more pages - paging fix
+✔✎		Load more pages - paging fix (has a bug when on last page)

 • Server Backup